Skip to content

 This module implements the ValidationInterceptor, a singleton MethodInterceptor that inspects method signatures for Pydantic BaseModel type hints and validates arguments using TypeAdapter.validate_python() before the method body executes.

-Helper functions are extracted at module level to keep cyclomatic complexity low: - _bind_arguments: Binds positional/keyword args to a signature. - _should_skip_param: Determines if a parameter should bypass validation. - _is_basemodel_class: Checks if an annotation is a BaseModel subclass. - _has_pydantic_in_args: Recursively checks generic __args__ for BaseModel types.
+Helper functions are extracted at module level to keep cyclomatic complexity low: - _should_skip_param: Determines if a parameter should bypass validation. - _is_basemodel_class: Checks if an annotation is a BaseModel subclass. - _has_pydantic_in_args: Recursively checks generic __args__ for BaseModel types.

 ValidationInterceptor